PerryAJ/perspective-alpha-example/README.md

 ### Building

-Building this module requires a couple one-time setup commands, and then the build command which is repeated as needed.
+Building this module outside of the gradle tasks requires a couple one-time setup commands, and then the build command which is repeated as needed.

 1. First, we want to link up our front end resources, so in the command prompt, navigate to the `web` folder and run `lerna bootstrap`, which will configure the sub-projects so that `web/packages/designer` can depend on